Pedro Cabrales, PhD

-There is a significant need to better deliver drugs to the heart after myocardial infarction.
-Nanoparticle delivery strategies are particularly attractive since they can be delivered via leaky vasculature created by the myocardial infarct.
-We have developed nanoparticles that aggregate after matrix metalloproteinase cleavage of an external protective layer.
-These aggregates remain at the infarction site for at least one month, and so we hypothesize that nanoparticle aggregates will significantly improve the yield and sustained release of drugs that minimize post-MI remodeling.
-The first REU Participant will learn the polymer synthesis, nanoparticle fabrication, and drug loading.
-He/she will perform in vitro assays to assess drug release and activity for FDA-approved drugs.
-Subsequent Participants will additionally alter how drugs are loaded (surface erosion versus diffusion) to change delivery kinetics to establish dosing amount, duration, and rate.
+Nanoparticle delivery strategies are particularly attractive since they can be delivered via leaky vasculature created by a heart attack.
+We have developed nanoparticles that aggregate after matrix metalloproteinase cleavage of a protective layer 23.
+Aggregates remain at the infarction site, so we hypothesize that nanoparticle aggregates significantly improve yield and release to minimize remodeling.
+Participants will learn the polymer synthesis, nanoparticle fabrication, and drug loading and release assessment.
+Participants will also alter how drug loading (surface erosion vs. diffusion).

 Collagen Biomaterials as Tools for Tissue Engineering

 A challenge to using fibrillar collagen as a scaffold is the limited reproducibility of gelation, which impacts cellular functions.
 Gelation temperature and pH impact porosity, fiber diameter and alignment, and mechanical properties22 impact gel structure and subsequent cell responses.
 The participant will work with a Research Mentor on experimental design and then study how this material environment affects the complex interactions between highly metastatic cancer cells and cells found adjacent to tumors.
 The participant will learn confocal, two-photon, and electron microscopy.